kagisearch/kagi-docs/kagi/src/api/enrich.md

 All `/enrich` APIs are currently billed at $2/1000 searches ($0.002 USD per search).
 Volume discounts are available (contact support@kagi.com for more information).

+Since results are niche, we bill only when non-zero results are returned.

 ## Endpoints

 ### `GET /enrich/web`